 OR <1 Exposure associated with lower odds of outcome

 A RR of 3 means the risk of an outcome is increased threefold.
-But an Odds Ratio of 3 doesn’t mean the risk is threefold, rather the odds is threefold greater.
-For example if you compare the association between cigarette smoking and lung cancer and find out that the OR is 3, that means the odds of a person with lung cancer being a smoker is 3 times greater than the odds of being a non-smoker.
+But an Odds Ratio of 3 does not mean the risk is threefold; it means the odds are threefold greater.
+For example, if you study the association between cigarette smoking and lung cancer and find that the OR is 3, that means the odds of a person with lung cancer being a smoker are 3 times the odds of being a non-smoker.

-Hazard ratio: It is a measure of association used in prospective studies like clinical trials.
+Hazard ratio: A hazard ratio is a measure of association commonly used in prospective studies such as clinical trials, especially when time-to-event is important.
 It is calculated a follows:

 Hazard ratio = Chance of an event or outcome occurring in the treatment group/ Chance of an event or outcome occurring in the control group

 The numerical value of the hazard ratio expresses the relative hazard reduction achieved by the study drug compared to the hazard reduction by the control treatment.
-A hazard ratio of 1 means lack of association, a hazard ratio > 1 suggests an increased risk, and a hazard ratio < 1 suggests a decreased risk.
+A hazard ratio of 1 means no association, a hazard ratio > 1 suggests increased risk, and a hazard ratio < 1 suggests decreased risk.
 For example, a hazard ratio of 0.70 means that the study drug provides 30% risk reduction compared to the control treatment.

 AR (%) = (Risk for exposed group − risk for unexposed group) / Risk for exposed group X 100